spacemeshos/testnet-guide/cli.md

 We highly recommend using the officially released packages, which can be easily found on Github, there are proper resources for different Operating Systems.

 It’s crucial to have OpenCL support on your system - especially Linux Users.
-You can use the command clinfo -l to check it.
+You can use the command `clinfo -l` to check it.

-Preferably create a new folder for Spacemesh, which must be outside of $GOPATH.
+Preferably create a new directory for Spacemesh, which must be outside of $GOPATH.

-In the undermentioned examples, we will be using an "*SM*" folder (mkdir SM) in the home directory.
+In the undermentioned examples, we will be using an `SM` directory (mkdir SM) in the home directory.
 It will be macOS version, please remember to amend the command accordingly to your operating system and needs.

 To smesh - mine SMESH coins - you have to run a Spacemesh node- [the go-spacemesh node](https://github.com/spacemeshos/go-spacemesh).